grip-on-software/visualization-site/README.md

   "default", and "output" keys, which are used to build a `RewriteMap`.
 The input and default can refer to other variables with dollar signs.
 The output mapping cannot contain spaces or empty strings in both the keys and values.
+  In addition to the `hub_regex` variables, the "prediction" group may also transform a `branch_organization` variable to map paths to organizations in (combined) prediction setups.
+The mapping is also used for determining the available prediction path setups on the server for the OpenAPI specification.
   In NGINX, one can instead alter variables captured from regular expressions using `hub_branch`, `visualization_branch` and `prediction_branch`.
 - `branch_maps_path`: Filesystem path where the rewrite maps for the Apache